Cognitive Bias Modification - Methamphetamine

 Project partners

-Mr Jeff Gavin (Association of Participating Service Users, Self-Help Addiction Resource Centre), Professor Malcolm Hopwood (Albert Road Clinic, Melbourne University), Dr Eli Kotler (Malvern Private Hospital), Ms Suzanne George (Malvern Private Hospital), and Dr Adegoke Okedara (Albert Road Clinic).
+Mr Jeff Gavin (Association of Participating Service Users, Self-Help Addiction Resource Centre), Professor Malcolm Hopwood (Ramsay Clinic Albert Road, Melbourne University), Dr Eli Kotler (Malvern Private Hospital), Ms Suzanne George (Malvern Private Hospital), Dr Adegoke Okedara (Ramsay Clinic Albert Road),and Dr Michael Maloney (The Melbourne Clinic).

 Participating sites

-Turning Point Addiction Medicine Unit, and the Malvern Private and Albert Road Clinic.
+Turning Point Addiction Medicine Unit, Malvern Private Hospital, Ramsay Clinic Albert Road, and The Melbourne Clinic.

 Our funder